Freamh-craobh/Text_sound_changer/README.md

 - The project is intentionally small — most logic lives in `rules.py` and `main.py`.
 - If you modify rule parsing or the applier logic, add quick examples in `input.txt` and `rules.txt` to validate behaviour.

-## Contributing

-Contributions are welcome — open an issue or a PR with a clear description and minimal repro steps.

 ## License

 This project is provided as-is; add a license file if you plan to publish it publicly.

 Program to apply sound changes in the format x/y/_ where: x - original sound y - output sound